 Taly Walsh serves as Assistant Director in support of the SEAS Center for Women in Engineering.
 She has an extensive career in technology non-profit organizations and the advancement of women in STEAM careers.

+Taly is a passionate advocate for women and underrepresented minorities, promoting the importance of diversity, equity and inclusion for the improvement of the workforce and society.
 In 2018, she became the first Executive Director for Women in Cybersecurity (WiCyS) organization dedicated to recruiting, retaining and advancing women in the field of cybersecurity.

-Taly is a creative, strategic business leader who previously held positions as Vice President of Marketing and Events at the Telecommunications Industry Association (TIA); Senior Vice President of Membership and Marketing at InfoComm International (the trade organization for the audiovisual industry); Director of Communications with Thomson Financial leading marketing for a biometrics conference; and Director of Communications for Public Technology, Inc., a non-profit organization dedicated to advancing technology R&D in state and local governments.
+Previously, she held positions as Vice President of Marketing and Events at the Telecommunications Industry Association (TIA); Senior Vice President of Membership and Marketing at InfoComm International (the trade organization for the audiovisual industry); Director of Communications with Thomson Financial leading marketing for a biometrics conference; and Director of Communications for Public Technology, Inc., a non-profit organization dedicated to advancing technology R&D in state and local governments.